 Once we start getting older there are a lot of things to think about like figuring out where you’ll spend the rest of your days.
 If you own a home this might not be a big worry, but what about all the other typical day-to-day expenses?
 Unless you plan on continuing to work you might be worried about how you’ll retire comfortably.

-If you’re over 62 and are a homeowner or homebuyer you might have thought about a reverse mortgage, or at least seen the infomercials about it.
+If you’re over 62 and are a homeowner or homebuyer you might have thought about a reverse mortgage program, or at least seen the infomercials about it.
 To quickly sum it up, a reverse mortgage is a loan that lets you to tap into a portion of your home equity; it’s sort of like a revolving credit line.

 - Your reverse mortgage funds are not taxable and they won’t affect your social security or Medicare benefits.